Regional Landscape & Conservation Planning Projects

 Heartland 2060 Ecological Prioritization

-Hoctor, T.S., J. Oetting, and M. O’Brien.
+Hoctor; T.S., J. Oetting, and M. O’Brien.
 2009-2010.
 Heartland 2060 Ecological Prioritization.

 The University of Florida worked with Florida Natural Areas Inventory, The Nature Conservancy, Archbold Biological Station, and the Central Florida Regional Planning Council to identify ecological conservation priorities throughout south-central Florida to support regional visioning (The Heartland 2060 project) and comprehensive conservation and land use planning.
 Priorities were identified using a combination of data from the Critical Lands and Waters Identification Project and regional data.